tillmzw/cos/content/posts/29-The-Dinner.md

 ### An old friend

 In the middle of the dinner Strahd surprises the party with the somehow animated body of their former companion {{% mdref benjamin Benjamin %}}.
 The adventurers are shocked, disturbed and appalled.
-Thaddeus is downright angry and makes no attempt to hide it. {{% reese Reese %}} tries to read Benjamins mind but can't sense anything.
+Thaddeus is downright angry and makes no attempt to hide it. {{% mdref reese Reese %}} tries to read Benjamins mind but can't sense anything.

 He accuses the party of abandoning Benjamin and also of the murder of innocent werewolves.